areekaras/areekaras.github.io/draft/6_2025-06-16-when-to-break-your-own-rules-my-journey-to-singapore.md

 As the book "Who Moved My Cheese?" illustrates, I've always identified with the mice who are constantly seeking new sources of nourishment.
 When the world changes—through recessions, layoffs, or the rise of AI—the only strategy is to adapt and move with the tide.
 That’s why my answer to "Where do you work?" is always, "Right *now*, I'm in Singapore."

 My prologue ends here, but my journey of adaptation is just beginning.

+---
+This concludes my six-part prologue.
+Thank you for following my journey from a career break to a new life in Singapore.
+The story continues with my ongoing explorations into AI and full-stack development, which you can follow on my [main blog page](https://shibiliareekara.com/).

 {% include newsletter_form.html %}